Best country music albums of all time

 #26.
 'Ropin' The Wind' by Garth Brooks

 “Ropin’ the Wind” hit record stores in 1991, and was the first country record to rank #1 on both the Billboard 200 and Top Country Albums charts since the release of Kenny Rogers’ album a decade before.
 Garth Brooks covered Billy Joel’s “Shameless” as part of this record, which came out as its second single.
-Other singles include “Rodeo,” written by Larry Bastian, “What She’s Doing Now,” “Papa Loved Mama,” and “The River.”
+Other singles include “Rodeo” (written by Larry Bastian), “What She’s Doing Now,” “Papa Loved Mama,” and “The River.”
 Brooks initially wanted the song "Rodeo" to be sung by a woman, but he cut it himself when he couldn’t find a female singer to record it.
-Rolling Stone described Brooks’ music as “exploding country stereotypes.”
+Writing for Rolling Stone, Anthony DeCurtis described Brooks’ music as “exploding country stereotypes.”

 #25.
 'The Gambler' by Kenny Rogers

 This 1978 record, which became famous in Asia, Europe, and North America, helped cement Kenny Rogers as one of the most popular musicians at the time.
 Several other musicians covered the Don Schlitz-composed title track, but only Rogers’ version floated to the top of country charts.
-The song also scored Rogers a Grammy for Best Country Vocal Performance by a man.
-“She Believes in Me” was the other hit song from this record.
+He took home several Grammys, including Album of the Year.
 While most of the songs in this album were written by industry greats like Mickey Newbury and Alex Harvey, Rogers wrote one song called “Morgana Jones.”

 #24.
 'Tailgates & Tanlines' by Luke Bryan